DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 ...but complicated!

+Perhaps you've experienced some of these scenarios.
+I certainly have!

-- You've had to turn off a feature on one platform because a dependency was not supported or available for that platform.
+- You've had to turn off a tool feature on one platform because a dependency was not supported or available for that platform.
 - Platform is new and compiler chain requires bootstrapping.
 - The time that developer needed a patch applied for their specific